cryptopunksnotdead/punks.journal/csv-types.md

 # Why the CSV standard library is broken (and how to fix it), Part VII or What's Your Type?
 Guess.
 Again.
 And Again.
 And Again.
+Guess What's a Schema For?

 What's broken (and wrong, wrong, wrong) with the CSV standard library?
 Let's count the ways.